reversalss/bibloapp/README.md

-﻿# bibloapp
+﻿# Bibloapp

 Bibloapp is a project I made for my development class <br>
-It is written in Python, and uses the Tkinter module of python for the GUI.
+the project is written in Python, and uses the Tkinter module of python for the GUI.

 <br>

-<h1> File Structure</h1>
+# File Structure

 ```
 📂 / HALVÅRSPROSJEKT